rndme/later/README.md

 These values are unparsed, so text, lists, and numbers can be macro'd and will be literaly placed un-modified.
 You can also inject GET parameters with macro syntax (ex: `@param`), much like variable's GET mapping, but unparsed and replaced once at load.
 This can be used to detect empty parameters (ex: `if 1@param > 9`) that could be a `0`, which cannot be determined by a variable since they default to `0`.
+Compared to variables, the literal values left by macros need parsing each evaluation, which results in about half the performance of variables; vars: 3.6us vs macros: 7us on the 8266.
+The difference is usually negligable, but for tight loops demanding top performance, copy literals to variables.